-While in a private room (ICU) at an accredited hospital, an anesthesiologist places patients under sedation.
+While in a private hospital room (ICU) at an accredited hospital, an anesthesiologist places patients under sedation.
 A combination of medications may induce withdrawals and achieve complete detoxification within about 2 hours.
 Patients are monitored in the hospital for 2 to three days.
-Medical professionals do this before, during and after the procedure.
+Medical professionals do this before, during, and after the procedure.
 It is to ensure their safety at all times.

 As a leader in the industry for over 20 years, the Waismann Method® has one of the highest success rates of any opioid detox treatment currently available.
-We differ from the others because we provide treatment plans that are based on each patient’s unique needs.
+We differ from the others because we provide treatment plans based on each patient’s unique needs.
 Our safety protocols are unmatched while the privacy and comfort of our patients are sustained.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.